Neurologic Music Therapy, Music Therapy, and Art Therapy

 Who We Are

-Music can uniquely meet us in life’s most complex and fragile moments.
-Music connects us, moves us, and has been proven to help restore us after a serious illness or injury.
-Neuro Music Therapy, LLC exists to educate, advocate, and provide evidenced-based music therapy and neurologic music therapy services to populations across South Florida.
+Music and art can uniquely meet us in life’s most complex and fragile moments.
+Music and art connects us, moves us, and has been proven to help restore us after a serious illness or injury.
+Neuro Music Therapy, LLC exists to educate, advocate, and provide evidenced-based music therapy, neurologic music therapy, and art therapy services to populations across South Florida.
 We believe in the power of music and want to prove its power to you!

 What We Do

-We are a team of music therapists and neurologic music therapists who use music to promote health and bring about change.
-We strive to be excellent, kind, professional, and informed on the latest music therapy research.
-We are trained to work with a variety of populations in various settings.
+We are a team of board certified music therapists, neurologic music therapists, and art therapists who use our clinical skills to promote health and bring about change.
+We strive to be excellent, kind, professional, and informed on the latest music and art therapy research.
+We are trained to work with a variety of people in various settings.
 We work with individuals or groups and will involve families/caregivers when appropriate.
-We also provide customized music therapy services, workshops, and presentations to educational, healthcare, and corporate organizations.
+We also provide customized music therapy services, art therapy services, workshops, and presentations to educational, healthcare, and corporate organizations.

 What they've said about us